USS Lynch (1776)

-USS Lynch was a schooner acquired as part of the Continental Navy in 1776.
+USS Lynch was a 6-gun schooner of the Continental Navy.
 She served for over a year on the New England coast, interfering with British maritime trade when possible.
 In 1777 she was assigned dispatch boat duty and, after delivering her secret dispatches to France, set sail for the United States with French secret dispatches.
 The British captured her, but not before she could destroy the French dispatches.

 Chartered by order of Washington

 The first ship to be so named by the Navy, Lynch, a fishing schooner chartered by order of General George Washington 26 January 1776 from Col. John Lee of Marblehead, Massachusetts, was commissioned 1 February 1776 at Manchester, Massachusetts, Comdr.
 John Ayers in command.

 Continental Navy service

 Lynch eluded fire from HMS Fowey when she sailed 7 February 1776 from Manchester, Massachusetts, to fit out at Beverly, Massachusetts.
 Shortly after midnight on 2 March, Lynch slipped out of Beverly and dodged Fowey and Nautilus to make her way to rendezvous in Cape Ann Harbor with three other ships in the little American fleet commanded by Commodore John Manley.

-On the night of the 4th, Manley’s schooners drove off British brig Hope in a spirited engagement.
-The next day they took their first prize, Susannah, a 300-ton English merchantman laden with coal, cheese, and beer, for General Howe’s beleaguered army in Boston, Massachusetts.
+On the night of the 4th, Manley's schooners drove off British brig Hope in a spirited engagement.
+The next day they took their first prize, Susannah, a 300-ton English merchantman laden with coal, cheese, and beer, for General Howe's beleaguered army in Boston, Massachusetts.

-After escorting their prize to Portsmouth, Manley’s squadron returned to Cape Ann, where on the 10th he captured a second prize, Boston-bound transport Stokesby, a 300-ton ship carrying porter, cheese, vinegar, and hops.
+After escorting their prize to Portsmouth, Manley's squadron returned to Cape Ann, where on the 10th he captured a second prize, Boston-bound transport Stokesby, a 300-ton ship carrying porter, cheese, vinegar, and hops.
 Lynch and the others escorted the prize toward Gloucester, Massachusetts, but Stokesby ran hard aground.
-After much of the prize’s cargo had been removed, British brig Hope arrived and put the torch to the hulk.
+After much of the prize's cargo had been removed, British brig Hope arrived and put the torch to the hulk.